 Contemplating a yellow bedroom colour scheme?
-Bedroom colour trends come and go but one colour that always comes back into fashion is yellow, and it’s currently vibing in interiors in sophisticated mustard tones.
+Bedroom colour trends come and go.
+But one colour that always comes back into fashion is yellow, and it’s been vibing in interiors in sophisticated mustard tones in recent times.
 But that’s not to say you can’t work with other gorgeous yellow tones, like canary, gold or lemon.
 One thing’s for sure, a bedroom with a yellow colour scheme will always make a striking statement.
-Ultimately, though, it all just depends on whether you like the colour yellow or not.
+Ultimately, though, it all just depends on whether you like the colour yellow or not!

-Perhaps you’re drawn to yellow because of its positivity and warmth because you want to brighten up a bland bedroom, or perhaps you just love the cheerful, whimsical aesthetic it creates.
-Whichever shade of yellow you prefer, it can be a risky decorating choice unless you really focus on creating a balance between making an impact and veering into over-stimulation.
+Perhaps you’re drawn to yellow because of its positivity and warmth.
+Or maybe you want to brighten up a bland bedroom, or perhaps you just love the cheerful, whimsical aesthetic it creates.
+Whichever shade of yellow you prefer, it can be a risky decorating choice.
+You really need to focus on creating a balance between making an impact and veering into over-stimulation.
 After all, bedrooms should be peaceful spaces, and not too energising.

 If you’re bold enough to use yellow as a main colour, add neutral accents (incredibly cool ones) which will balance its warmth.
 Also, use plenty of natural furnishings which will further soften the palette.
 Think of going for a classic pairing, like a grey and yellow bedroom or a white and yellow one.